7 Things Marketers Need to Know About Google Ads Store Visit Conversions

 They discovered that 6 percent of their mobile ad clicks resulted in a visit.
 This is huge, considering that the average consumer only visits a dealership twice before actually buying.

-You can see more in this video AdWords posted:
+You can see more in this video Google Ads posted:

 4. Is Google Using Beacons To Improve?

-Google said it is starting to experiment with beacons to improve its algorithm.
+Google said it is starting to experiment with beacon technology to improve its algorithm.
 Google is exploring how to use Bluetooth Low-Energy (BLE) beacons for in-store analytics and in-store visits.

 In fact, Google has a BLE beacon pilot underway that should eventually help people who operate at smaller locations and businesses by ensuring Google is getting and providing the most precise and accurate location data for the least amount of effort.